-I am happy to take on new voluntary research assistants all year round.
+We may take on additional voluntary research assistants.
 In this role, you can gain valuable research experience by contributing to our ongoing research and by taking part in our weekly lab meetings.
 The tasks you'll be completing will depend on your level of previous research experience and on what particular skills you want to develop as a voluntary research assistant.

 To be able to develop your skills and to contribute meaningfully to our research, you should be able to commit at least 100 hours to this role (e.g., 2 days per week over 6 weeks).
 Also, you should be a student or graduate of Psychology or related discipline and have at least a basic understanding of experimental methods.
 Undergraduates will ideally have already completed their first year, although exceptions are generally possible.

 If you are interested in becoming a voluntary research assistant in our lab, please send me an email outlining your motivation for applying for a voluntary research assistant role and your CV.